bitcoinrent/Source-code/doc/build-osx.md

 * Tested on OS X 10.10 Yosemite through macOS 10.13 High Sierra on 64-bit Intel processors only.

 * Building with downloaded Qt binaries is not officially supported.
-See the notes in [#7714](https://github.com/bitcoinrent/bitcoinrent/issues/7714)